 Other reasons customers abandon their carts at check-out are related to technical issues (website time-out, website crashes, screen freezing, etc.).
 By creating a more pleasant experience for your customers, you will also lower your Cost per Acquisition.

 Retargeting/remarketing helps you reach out to people who have bounced from your website.
 By connecting with potential leads, you can, hopefully, convert them into customers.
 This means that increasing your conversion rate by using retargeting techniques can reduce your Cost per Acquisition.

 For e-commerce businesses, a special segment of bounced traffic is represented by users that have abandoned their shopping carts.
 These users actually have a strong inclination to buy something from you, more so than website visitors for example.
 With the right offer, converting them into customers after retargeting should be easy.

 Personalized ads are important, so make sure you understand why personalisation dominates marketing ROI!
-There is no greater return in marketing than predictive personalisation, and no greater exponent than SwiftERM.
+There is no greater return in marketing than predictive personalisation.
 It identifies each and every consumer’s personal taste, which is perpetually changing, and matches that with the most closely aligned SKU from your stock. capturing phenomenal additional revenues.

 6. Applying the Pareto principle to targeted locations

 The Pareto Principle is the observation (not law) that most things in life are not distributed evenly 80% of your sales come from 20% of the locations you are targeting.
 So by focusing your budget on these locations, you can generate more sales, which in turn will lower your CPA.